 Ralston real estate is some of the most expensive in Nebraska, although Ralston house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Ralston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ralston are a mix of both white- and blue-collar jobs.
+Ralston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ralston is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Ralston who work in office and administrative support (17.11%), sales jobs (10.82%), and management occupations (8.96%).
+There are especially a lot of people living in Ralston who work in office and administrative support (14.28%), sales jobs (12.86%), and management occupations (7.11%).

 Also of interest is that Ralston has more people living here who work in computers and math than 95% of the places in the US.

 Ralston is a somewhat ethnically-diverse city.
 The people who call Ralston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ralston residents report their race to be White, followed by Asian.
-Ralston also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.32% of the city’s residents.
+The greatest number of Ralston residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ralston include German, Irish, English, Italian, and Polish.

 The most common language spoken in Ralston is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.